Amadou Haidara: RB Leipzig

 On 22 December 2018, Haidara was signed by German club RB Leipzig.
 On 30 March 2019, he scored his first Bundesliga goal in a 5–0 win over Hertha BSC.
 In the 2019–20 season, RB Leipzig managed to reach the Champions League semi-finals.

 On 8 December 2020, he scored his first Champions League goal in a 3–2 win over Manchester United in the 2020–21 season.

+Lens

+On 23 December 2025, after seven years with RB Leipzig, Haidara moved to France, joining Ligue 1 club Lens on a contract until June 2029, for a reported fee of €2 million, which could rise to €3 million with performance-related add-ons.

 International career

 Haidara played five matches for the Malian U17 team, scoring one goal.
 Haidara made his senior debut for the Mali national football team in a 2018 World Cup qualification tie against Ivory Coast on 6 October 2017.

+He took part in his first international tournament at the 2019 Africa Cup of Nations.
+In December 2021, Haidara was named by head coach Mohamed Magassouba in Mali’s squad for the 2021 Africa Cup of Nations.

+On 2 January 2024, he was included in the list of twenty-seven Malian players selected by Éric Chelle to compete in the 2023 Africa Cup of Nations.

+On 11 December 2025, Haidara was called up to the Mali squad for the 2025 Africa Cup of Nations.